How To Find the Best White Paper Writers

 - 55% of business consumers say they use white papers and other forms of thought leadership to make business decisions

-If you’re impressed by those numbers, use this guide to plan your white paper and hire a technical writer that meets your needs.Did you know that 60% of businesses that produce white papers say it's their most successful content format and 79% of business consumers say they are more likely to share a white paper with a colleague than any other form of content? 🤔… Click To Tweet
+If you’re impressed by those numbers, use this guide to plan your white paper and hire white paper writers who meet your needs.Did you know that 60% of businesses that produce white papers say it's their most successful content format and 79% of business consumers say they are more likely to share a white paper with a colleague than any other form of content? 🤔… Click To Tweet

 Reviewing the Characteristics of a Great White Paper